Introduction to Docker rm

 Delete the attached anonymous volume while deleting the container.

-Step 1: First, we need to create a container with an anonymous volume attached to it to accomplish this scenario.
-Here is the command to create a container with anonymous volume:
+Step 1: First, we must create a container with an anonymous volume attached to it to accomplish this scenario.
+Here is the command to create a container with an anonymous volume:

 Code: